Merubokkusu/Discord-S.C.U.M/docs/fetchingGuildMembers.md

 ### examples

-This first example runs the fetchMembers function while the gateway is running:
+This first example runs the fetchMembers function while the gateway is running (both examples below use the "overlap" method):
 ```python
 import discum
 bot = discum.Client(token='ur token')